Today's Bible Reading: Jude

 Reflecting and Thinking

 No room for doubt -- Jude clearly states his primary concern.
 He had first wanted to write about the faith entrusted to God's people; I presume he had hoped to encourage his readers.
 But he decided that he needed to write about godlessness.
 Godlessness is rooted in misunderstanding Jesus and in using grace as an excuse rather than a blessing.
 When ungodliness takes hold, it overpowers.
 Ungodly people commit ungodly acts in ungodly ways and speak ungodly words against God himself.
 Ungodliness is rooted in denying God and Christ.
-Ungodliness is subtle, because the denial is not always in word, but can be in action.
+Ungodliness is subtle, because the denial of God and Christ is not always in word -- it can be by action.
 One definition of sin is "acting as though there were no God."

 What are some of the fruits of ungodliness, according to Jude?
 Carefully examine this little chapter for references to division, actions based on human instincts, and Spirit-less lives.
 How is it possible that such influences could infiltrate the church?
 How should this chapter guide our prayer lives?